Photonic $\mathbb{Z}_2$ topological Anderson insulators: Scattering approach for classifying the QSH phases of 2D spin-decoupled photonic crystals

+We have numerically simulated the reflection process inside the composite structure of the disordered PC with $\mathcal{T}_f$ and $M_z$ symmetries and the waveguide lead as shown in Fig.~\ref{fig-3}(a).
+In Fig.~\ref{fig-3}(c-f), we plot the magnitude $|r(\phi_y,\omega)|$ and phase $\varphi(\phi_y,\omega)$ of the reflection coefficient for two PCs with weak ($\theta_d=20^\circ$) and strong ($\theta_d=220^\circ$) disorders, respectively.
+The frequency ranges of $|r(\phi_y)|=1$ in Fig.~\ref{fig-3}(c,e) denote the mobility gaps of the PCs.

 In Fig.~\ref{fig-3}(b), the trivial and nontrivial windings of the reflection phases are exemplified at a given frequency inside two different gapped phases (see the dashed lines in Fig.~\ref{fig-3}(c,d) and (e,f)).
-According to the color map of reflection phase in Fig.~\ref{fig-3}(d), the winding number of $\varphi(\phi_y)$ vanishes for all frequencies inside the bandgap, which verifies the weakly-disordered PC is a trivial insulator.
-In comparison, Fig.~\ref{fig-3}(f) exhibits that the winding number of the reflection phase is quantized to $\tilde{C}_s=1$ in the whole mobility gap of the strongly disordered PC, confirming that the TAI phase after disorder-induced transition in Fig.~\ref{fig-2}(a) carries a nontrivial spin-Chern index.
+According to the color map of the reflection phase in Fig.~\ref{fig-3}(d), the winding number of $\varphi(\phi_y)$ vanishes for all frequencies inside the bandgap, which verifies the weakly-disordered PC is a trivial insulator.
+In comparison, Fig.~\ref{fig-3}(f) shows that the winding number of the reflection phase is quantized to $\tilde{C}_s=1$ in the whole mobility gap of the strongly disordered PC, confirming that the TAI phase after disorder-induced transition in Fig. 2(a) of the main text carries a nontrivial QSH-Chern index.

-If the incident wave contains a mixture of TM and TE modes, the spins of reflected and incident waves could be different, except that their $s_z$ spin components keep identical due to the $U_s$ symmetry.
-Thus, after the twisted boundary evolving over a period, the reflected spin will rotate about the fixed $s_z$ axis an even number of times $2\tilde{C}_s$~\cite{suppl}, offering an equivalent route to sorting QSH phases.